blacknbunny/mcreator/README.md

 ```
 usage: mcreator.py [-h] [-rsg RSGENERATOR]

-Reverse Shell & Injector generator with techniques to bypass all the AV's
+Reverse Shell generator with techniques to bypass all the AV's

 optional arguments:
   -h, --help            show this help message and exit